Kees Akerboom Sr.

-Kees Akerboom Sr. (born 18 April 1952) is a retired Dutch basketball player.
+Kees Akerboom Sr. (born 18 April 1952) is a Dutch former basketball player.
 Akerboom is the father of Kees Akerboom Jr., who also played as a professional basketball player in the Eredivisie.
 He was a 2.04 m tall shooting guard.

 Club career

 Akerboom started playing basketball at age 16 and joined the Flamingo's Haarlem under Jan Janbroers after two years.

 Akerboom played with EBBC Den Bosch, with whom he reached a FIBA Saporta Cup Final in 1979.

 Dutch national team

 As a member of the senior Dutch national basketball team, Akerboom led the 1977 EuroBasket in scoring, averaging 27 points per game.
 His performance earned him a selection to the EuroBasket All-Tournament Team.
 Akerboom is 2nd on the all-time list of games played for the senior Dutch national team, with 182 appearances.
 Only Toon van Helfteren, has played more games, with 207.